elo-enterprises/k8s-tools/README.md

 #### Target: **`<svc_name>`**

 The top-level **`<svc_name>`** target is more generic and can be used without arguments, or with optional explicit overrides for the compose-service defaults.
 Usually this isn't used directly, but it's sometimes useful to call from automation.
-Most other targets are implemented using this target, under the hood.
+Indirectly, most other targets are implemented using this target.

 ```bash
 # Runs an arbitrary command on debian container (overriding compose defaults)